-Your air conditioner should have come with a foam insulating strip.
+Your air conditioner should have come with at least one foam insulating strip.
 Cut it to length, then fit it snugly into the gap between the lower sash and the glass panes of the top sash.

 - If you choose to remove the air conditioning unit before the winter, remember to store it upright in a dry location.